-Welcome to my website!
-I am an Assistant Professor in the Department of Political Science at the University of Amsterdam.
-My research focuses on political violence and international security, with interests in the dynamics of violence and non-violence in communal conflicts and civil wars; peacebuilding, civilian protection and social resilience; and gender and security.
+I am Assistant Professor in Security and Conflict in the Department of Political Science at the University of Amsterdam.
+My research focuses on civilian agency in communal conflicts and civil wars; peacebuilding, civilian protection and social resilience; and gender and international security.
 I have conducted extensive field research on these issues in Indonesia and Nigeria, and more recently in Kenya, South Sudan, and Myanmar.

 Previously, I have been a Visiting Research Fellow in the Department of War Studies at King’s College London (2013-2016) funded by a fellowship for early career researchers from the Swiss National Science Foundation.
 I was also Lead Researcher and Co-Investigator of a research project on gender, conflict and peacebuilding at the Graduate Institute of International and Development Studies in Geneva (2014-2016).
 I completed my PhD in International Relations/Political Science at the Graduate Institute in Geneva in 2013.
-I was a Post-Doctoral Research Fellow at the German Institute of Global and Area Studies (GIGA) in 2013 and a Pre-Doctoral Visiting Research Fellow at the Program on Order, Conflict and Violence (OCV) at Yale University in 2011.
+Im 2011, I was a Pre-Doctoral Visiting Research Fellow at the Program on Order, Conflict and Violence (OCV) at Yale University.

 Thanks for visiting, and please feel free to contact me should you have any comments or questions.